leobouard/NTDSPasswordChecker/README.md

 # NTDSPasswordChecker

-Check if Active Directory passwords are reused or pwned within your domain using NTDS.dit file.
+Check if Active Directory passwords are reused and/or pwned using NTDS.dit file.

-## How does it works?
+## Quick start guide

 ### Extracting NTDS.dit file

-This script uses an offline copy of the NTDS.dit file, which means that you'll have to extract it from a Domain Controller using `ntdsutils.exe`:
+This script uses an offline copy of the NTDS.dit file, which means that you'll have to extract it from a domain controller using `ntdsutils.exe` with a domain admin account:

 ```plaintext
 C:\> ntdsutils.exe